-So, besides wellbeing, why do we need relationships?
+Besides wellbeing, why do we need relationships?

 Every person on this planet, has a set of innate needs that drives their actions.
 Abraham Maslow (psychologist) formulated a hierarchy of needs that drives actions.
-One of them is the need to belong and be loved.
+One of them is the need to belong and to feel loved.
 Although some people prefer to be alone, the vast majority have a need to connect with others.

 What hinders a relationship?

 1. Not being open to new experiences or ideas.

 Although routine can be productive and comfortable, the atmosphere may seem dull.

 If we stay in the same spot all our lives, would we ever get anywhere?
 Would there be advancements in architecture or social movements by staying the same?
 That would be a no.

 Even if we’ve been in a relationship for years, there is always room for improvement.